-Elmer Bernstein wrote an hour of music for the film, much of it progressive and experimental, but most of it was unused after the opening sequences until the film's last half hour.
-Bernstein removed some of the cues himself after the film was extensively re-edited because they did not work in truncated form while others appear to have been removed by producer and replacement director Stanley Donen.
-The full score was released as a very limited edition CD in 2008 that is now deleted.
+Elmer Bernstein wrote an hour of music for this movie, much of it progressive and experimental, but most of it was unused after the opening sequences until the film's last half hour.
+Bernstein removed some of the cues after the film was extensively re-edited, because they did not work in truncated form, while others appear to have been removed by Producer and replacement Director Stanley Donen.
+The full score was released as a very Limited Edition CD in 2008, that is now deleted.

-Lord Lew Grade objected to two scenes he felt were distasteful and had them cut out of the picture.
-One scene had Hector mutilate Benson's corpse on a laboratory table whilst the other was a dream sequence where Alex and Adam murdered Benson.
+Executive Producer Lord Lew Grade (uncredited) had 2 scenes removed because he thought they were distasteful.
+In one scene, Hector mutilated Benson's corpse on a laboratory table.
+The other was a dream sequence in which Alex and Adam murder Benson.

-A few years after the release of the film, Farrah Fawcett was a guest on The Tonight Show Starring Johnny Carson (1962) in which Mr. Carson casually poked fun at Fawcett's movie choices.
-"I remember you did a picture - I think it was called 'Saturn 3'."
+A few years after the release of this movie, Farrah Fawcett was a guest on The Tonight Show Starring Johnny Carson (1962), in which Johnny casually poked fun at Fawcett's movie choices.
+"I remember you did a picture, I think it was called 'Saturn 3'."
 The audience laughed a bit as Fawcett squirmed, answering, "Originally they had a very good script, it was called 'The Helper', and it was a lot different from what we ended up shooting."

-In his novel "Money" (1984) Martin Amis uses a great deal of his experience as the screenwriter for this film as the basis of the book.
-The director, John Self, is based on the film's original director John Barry, and Lorne Guyland (Long Island in Newyorkese) is meant as a caricature of Kirk Douglas, the aging star still trying to prove how sexy he was.
-Caduta bears some resemblance to Sophia Loren, who, fortunately for her, was not a member of the film cast.
+In his novel "Money," Martin Amis used a great deal of his experience as the screenwriter for this film as the basis of the book.
+The director, John Self, is based on the film's original Director John Barry, and Lorne Guyland is meant as a caricature of Kirk Douglas, the aging star still trying to prove how sexy he was.
+Caduta bears some resemblance to Sophia Loren, who was not a member of the cast.